elena-vi/Gin-n-Juice/README.md

 ## :sweat: Still left to do!

 - Find a more effienct way of pulling in templates.
+- Possibly investigate async way of pulling in template (controlled with Promise if need to defer execution)
+- Add to juice:
+	var pasteurizer = new JuicePasteurizer();
+	var peeler = new JuicePeeler();
+	var sanitizedTemplate = pasteurizer.clean(peeler.find(templateName));

 ## :busts_in_silhouette: Collaborators
 [Elena :heart_eyes_cat: Vilimaitė](https://github.com/elena-vi)